 Leaving that aside, I think that the cost-effectiveness of neurosurgical interventions for the treatment of functional conditions has been shown over and over again that, even if it is considered expensive, the price pretty much balances out within a year or two because of reduction in medication use, in emergency room visits, in the care that the patient receives, even in lost work time that gets recouped by controlling the symptoms.
 Therefore I think the high cost may be destructive at some point, but someone has to look at the bigger picture and understand that this is definitely a cost-effective intervention.
 From that point of view, I think there’s quite a bit of understanding among decision-making faults and this has not really been an issue.
 However, there is obviously a concern that not everybody can afford it in the first place.

 There’s a certain difference between different parts of the world where neuromodulation has become standard and where neuromodulation is still very much unaffordable.
 That hopefully will change as well and there will be some equalization in terms of the access to these modalities and perhaps we’ll have different sets of pricing for different parts of the world, based on their ability to pay.

 That being said, I don’t want to dwell on the cost of it because I think science should be focusing on something that’s more effective and safer and this should be the driver of our innovation.

-What could a potential treatment for pain look like in the future?
+What will neuromodulation be like in the future?